-Preheat oven to 425 F. Place chunks of baby potatoes, purple onion, rutabaga, zucchini (cut out the middle seeded part so it’s not so watery), cauliflower, rutabaga, Brussels sprouts, peppers, and carrots on a baking sheet lined with aluminum foil.
-Toss with a liberal amount of olive oil and garlic powder, salt, and pepper to taste plus any other spices of your choice.
-Cook 45-60 minutes until desired doneness.
+Preheat oven to 400 F. Place 8 cups total of chunks of baby potatoes, purple onion, zucchini (cut out the middle seeded part so it’s not so watery; you can use this middle part in salads or the vegetable soup recipe below), cauliflower, rutabaga, Brussels sprouts, peppers, peeled eggplant, and carrots on a baking sheet lined with aluminum foil.
+Toss with 6 Tablespoons of olive oil, 2 tsp garlic powder, and a generous pinch of salt, pepper, and any other spices of your choice.
+Cook 45-60 minutes or until desired doneness.

 Roasted Chicken Thighs

-Preheat oven to 425 F. In a baking dish lined with aluminum foil, drizzle olive oil on skin-on, bone-in chicken thighs and toss with Italian herbs, garlic powder, salt, and pepper to taste.
+Preheat oven to 400 F. In a baking dish lined with aluminum foil, drizzle olive oil on 8 skin-on, bone-in chicken thighs and toss with 1 tsp each of Italian herbs, garlic powder, and pepper plus a large pinch of salt.
 Roast for 35 minutes or until cooked through.

-Preheat oven to 425 F. Place a large piece of salmon, skin side down, on a baking sheet lined with aluminum foil.
-Suggested spices: liberal paprika & cumin, cayenne pepper and salt to taste.
+Preheat oven to 400 F. Place a 1 to 1.5 lb. piece of salmon, skin side down, on a baking sheet lined with aluminum foil.
+Sprinkle with 1 Tablespoon each of paprika and cumin, and a large pinch of cayenne pepper and salt.
 Roast 15-20 minutes until just cooked.

 Roasted Sweet Potatoes

-In a large pot over high heat, add 4 cups of chicken or vegetable stock plus a total of 6 cups of chopped vegetables – for example, broccoli, cauliflower, zucchini, spinach, onion, garlic, carrots, cabbage, etc. – plus a heaping teaspoon of cumin.
+In a large pot over high heat, add 4 cups of chicken or vegetable stock plus a total of 6 cups of chopped vegetables – for example, broccoli, cauliflower, zucchini, spinach, onion, garlic, carrots, cabbage, etc. – plus 1 Tablespoon of cumin.
 Bring to a boil.
-Cover, and simmer for 20 minutes.
-Use an immersion blender to puree.
-Add salt and pepper to taste, and top with an optional dash of olive oil and/or grated parmesan cheese to each bowl when serving.
+Cover, reduce heat to low to maintain a simmer, and cook for 20 minutes.
+Use an immersion blender to purée, or allow to cool and blend in a blender to create a creamy texture.
+Add a large pinch of salt and pepper.
+To serve, top with a dash of olive oil and/or grated parmesan cheese to each bowl.

-Combine a jar of curry sauce (I love this one!) with 2 drained cans of chick peas in a pot.
-Bring to a boil over medium heat, cover, and reduce heat to a simmer for 15 minutes.
-Squeeze lemon juice on the chick peas when serving.
+Combine a jar of curry sauce (here’s an example) with 2 cans of drained chickpeas plus 2 cups of broccoli florets, fresh or frozen, in a pot.
+Bring to a boil over medium heat, cover, and reduce heat to a simmer, covered, for 15 minutes.
+Serve over rice, quinoa, or microwaved potatoes with a squeeze of lemon juice on top.

 Balsamic Salad Dressing

-Shake all ingredients in a jar with a tightly sealed lid: 1/2 cup olive oil, ¼ cup balsamic vinegar, 2 cloves minced garlic, 2 Tablespoons dijon mustard, 2 teaspoons maple syrup, ½ teaspoon salt, ½ teaspoon black pepper.
-Better than store-bought!
+Shake all ingredients in a jar with a tightly sealed lid: 1/2 cup olive oil, 3 Tablespoons balsamic vinegar, 1 clove minced garlic, 2 Tablespoons dijon mustard, 2 teaspoons maple syrup, 1/4 teaspoon salt, 1/2 teaspoon black pepper.